Standard

 This page relates to standard v1.1 endpoints only, and does not apply to premium v1.1, enterprise, or Twitter API v2 endpoints.
 See the premium Search API reference for information on premium, and the Twitter API v2 pagination page for details on v2 pagination.

 The Twitter standard REST APIs utilize a technique called ‘cursoring’ to paginate large result sets.
-Cursoring separates results into pages (the size of which are defined by the count request parameter) and provides a means to move backwards and forwards through these pages.
+Cursoring separates results into pages (the size of which are defined by the count

-The next_cursor is the cursor that you should send to the endpoint to receive the next batch of responses, and the previous_cursor is the cursor that you should send to receive the previous batch.
-You will know that you have requested the last available page of results when the API responds with a next_cursor = 0.
+is the cursor that you should send to receive the previous batch.
+You will know that you have requested the last available page of results when the API responds with a next_cursor

 Pseudocode